 1. Think Big

-Most people’s initial reaction about landscaping their small garden is that they are restricted and can’t do much with it.
+Most people’s initial reaction to landscaping their small garden is that they are restricted and can’t do much with it.
 That is not correct.
 Cast out all limited thinking.
 A small garden can be made to look as spectacular as a large one, but just on a much smaller scale.

 Sure you can’t put in a full-size swimming pool, but you might be able to install a small prefabricated fiberglass pool.
 If that doesn’t fit, you could consider putting in a hot tub.

 As far as plants go, although there are shrubs and trees that get too large to work, there are so many other possibilities that your design aspirations can still be realized.

 Consider adding dramatic focal point features such as statues, pillars, fountains, and wall ornaments.
 To make the best use of limited space, wall fountains are a good choice.

 3. Divide to Expand